evanhessler/CrookBook/project_documents/software_design_description_document.md

 The Edit Case View CSU sends a Django.forms.Form request (and a master_dr) to the controller.
 #### 6.3.3.10 Search Cases View CSU
 The Search Cases View CSU sends a Django.forms.Form object to the controller.
+#### 6.3.1.11 Homepage Controller CSU
+The homepage controller CSU gets a JSON object from the database and sends it to the homepage view.
+#### 6.3.1.12 Create Case Controller CSU
+The create case controller CSU sends a Django.forms.form object to the view and takes the same object back.
+#### 6.3.1.13 Edit Case Controller CSU
+The edit case controller CSU sends a Django.forms.form object to the view and takes the same object back.
+#### 6.3.1.14 Search Cases Controller CSU
+The create case controller CSU sends a Django.forms.form object to the view and takes the same object back.

 ### 6.3.4  Detailed Design Diagrams